ENLIGHTENED INDIVIDUALS I'VE MET

 8. FRANKLIN MERRELL-WOLFF

-The teacher of Alfred Pulyan, a woman of great Attainment that I liken to a Sri Ramana only without a mountain or a following, although not listed in the above eight, is done so because of the nature of the unusual circumstances surrounding her.
-For more please see Pulyan's Teacher.
+The teacher of Alfred Pulyan, a woman of great Attainment that I liken to a Sri Ramana only without a following or a mountain, although not listed in the above eight, is done so because of the nature of the unusual circumstances surrounding her.
+For more on this mysterious Enlightened woman please see Pulyan's Teacher.

 JOHN WREN-LEWIS